brunoclbr/EngineeringAI/GNNs/README.md

 - Returns predicted adsorption energies in **electron volts (eV)**.
 - Supports **batch predictions** and can generate **parity plots** comparing model predictions to DFT values.

-Here you can see some of the prelimnary results of on the test set (data not involved in training/validation) of this approach:
+Here you can see some of the prelimnary results of the test set (data not involved in training/validation) of this approach:

 <p align="center">
   <img src="https://github.com/brunoclbr/EngineeringAI/blob/main/GNNs/images/parity_plot.png?raw=true" width="450" alt="results">